Many of us are eating too much, and not being active enough. That's why nearly two-thirds of the adult population in England is overweight or obese.

 Find out how much you should be eating and how to cut the calories.

-The latest research shows that in England over 60% of adults are overweight or obese.
-That means many of us are eating more than we need, and need to eat less.
+Latest figures show more than half the UK population – 67% of men and 57% of women – are overweight or obese.
+That means many of us are eating more than we need and need to eat less.

-Most adults need to lose weight, and to do this they need to eat and drink fewer calories.
+Most adults in the UK need to lose weight, and to do this they need to eat and drink fewer calories.
 Combining these changes with increased physical activity is the best way to achieve a healthier weight.

 How much should you eat?

-An important part of a healthy diet is eating the right amount of calories, so that you balance the energy you put into your body with the energy you use.
+An important part of a healthy diet is eating the right amount of calories so you balance the energy you put into your body with the energy you use.

-If you need to lose weight, aim to lose about 0.5-1kg (1-2Ib) a week until you reach a healthy weight for your height.
-You should be able to lose this amount if you eat and drink about 500 to 600 calories fewer a day than you need.
+If you need to lose weight, aim to lose about 0.5-1kg (1-2lb) a week until you reach a healthy weight for your height.
+You should be able to lose this amount if you eat and drink about 500-600kcal fewer a day than you need.